 By A/B testing an email with a small sampling of a segment, you can very quickly test the success of your emails before you send them to the entire segment, which allows you to optimize your efforts in real time.
 There are a number of factors that can greatly impact the success of an email, so the opportunities are endless for testing.
 Try testing different subject lines, “from” addresses, call-to-action buttons, shorter messages vs. longer messages and different layouts as well as different times of the day.

-The impact of your email marketing efforts can be greatly enhanced by the use of marketing automation.
+The impact of your email marketing efforts can be greatly enhanced through the use of marketing automation.
 It helps leverage prospect intelligence in order to create automated email marketing programs that send ongoing, context-driven emails and speak directly to the needs and interests of your prospects and customers.

 Lead Nurturing Drip Programs – Leads captured on your website through a form or landing page should be entered into a lead nurturing drip campaign that sends a series of automated emails to prospects and clients at scheduled intervals.
 They educate and inform prospects as they move through the buying stages of the customer lifecycle.
 In addition to providing prospects the information they need at each stage of the lifecycle, they also keep your products or services top of mind.
 Prospects are rarely ready to purchase once they visit your website or fill out a form, so rather than letting a prospect forget about you, drip campaigns allow you to “nurture” the relationship until the point when they are ready to purchase.
 Research from DemandGen Report found that B2B marketers who have successfully deployed lead nurturing programs average a 20% increase in sales opportunities from nurtured leads versus non-nurtured leads.